Policy and Procedure #161.0, Purchasing

 4. ensure that requisition numbers are not provided to vendors;

-5. ensure that items coming from outside Canada are ordered via the NAV Financial System in order to establish proper customs clearance through the Board's customs broker;
+5. ensure that items coming from outside Canada are ordered via the NAV Financial System to establish proper customs clearance through the Board's customs broker;

 6. acknowledge receipt of goods and/or partial receipt of goods by creating an electronic receiving report and forwarding to Accounting Services for payment;

-7. understand that delayed acknowledgement for receipt of goods may result in late payment fees or interest charges to the school and/or department general ledger account;
+7. understand that delayed acknowledgement for receipt of goods may result in overdue payment fees or interest charges to the school and/or department general ledger account;

 8. understand that if a school or department does not report receipt of goods and/or services, then the invoices cannot be paid;